 Articles 12-35 of the Indian Constitution deal with Fundamental Rights.
-These human rights are conferred on the citizens of India for Constitution tells that these rights are inviolable.
+These human rights are conferred upon the citizens of India for the Constitution tells that these rights are inviolable.
 Right to Life, Right to Dignity, Right to Education, etc. all come under one of the six main fundamental rights.

 Fundamental rights are a very important topic in the polity section of the UPSC exam.
 It is a basic static portion of the syllabus but it is highly dynamic in the sense that it is featured in the daily news in some form or the other.
 Hence, it is highly important for the IAS exam.
 In this article, you can read all about this topic from the IAS exam perspective and download the fundamental rights UPSC notes from the link above.
 You will also understand the differences between fundamental rights and duties.

-The significance and list of fundamental rights for the UPSC IAS exam is also given in the article.
+The significance and list of fundamental rights for the UPSC IAS exam are also given in the article.

 Fundamental rights are the basic human rights enshrined in the Constitution of India which are guaranteed to all citizens.
 They are applied without discrimination on the basis of race, religion, gender, etc. Significantly, fundamental rights are enforceable by the courts, subject to certain conditions.